rsandz/Incident-Response-Project/README.md

 1. `application/config/email.php` --> Configuration for Emails.
 1. `application/config/appconfig.php` --> Configuration for application

+**Note: If the production environment is 'DEVELOPMENT' then edit the configs in the development folder.**

 If there are no users in the database, acquire the SETUP.php in the setup folder.
 Open it in a text editor and edit the fields to match your desired admin credentials.
 Run the setup in your browser by going to: